 Residents who enter in July 2023 will spend approximately half of their time at BWH and half of their time at MGH, with fully merged didactics and conferences at both.
 AP/CP residents will spend the first year entirely in AP rotations.

 We have very carefully considered the best structure for this multi-hospital training, and have sought input from current residents, recently-graduated residents who entered multi-hospital fellowships, subspecialty faculty leaders and other combined BWH-MGH residency training programs.
-Based on all input, our goal is to assign residents to spend substantial blocks of time at each hospital, in order to have equivalent exposures at both departments to the majority of subspecialties throughout their core training (core = 24 months for AP or CP; 36 months for AP/CP).
+Based on all input, our goal is to assign residents to spend substantial blocks of time at each hospital, in order to have equivalent exposures at both departments to the majority of subspecialties throughout their core rotations (24 months of AP core rotations on all AP tracks; 18 months of CP core rotations on all CP tracks).
 We will not expect residents to travel back and forth between the two hospitals within the same day, or even within the same month during their core training.
 We also plan to ensure that core rotations are organized in such a way that residents gain maximum exposure to their classmates.

 Residents who are currently in the BWH and MGH programs (i.e., those who started before the incoming July 2023 class) will remain within their existing curriculum, with the added option to do rotations at the other hospital.

 A critical component of the joint training experience will be shared didactics.
 Indeed, while working together to develop our future joint training experience, the value of a collective educational curriculum became so clear to us that we have initiated shared didactics this academic year (2022-2023), even though our joint clinical training experience will not start until the 2023-2024 academic year.